earthly/website/blog/_posts/2021-10-22-bash-string.md

 ## Bash String Replace

-The next common task I run into when working with strings in bash is replacing parts of an existing string.
+Another common task I run into when working with strings in bash is replacing parts of an existing string.

 Let's say I want to change the word `create` to `make` in this quote: